pinkest-nekomata/LaDS-Lore-Project/Main Story/WU-02 Snowy Stairs.md

 Carter celebrates his new plan.

-Meanwhile, Zayne is troubled by Carter's messages, and he's reviewing [[MC]]'s medical records from [[Dr. Noah]], the name he knows all too well.
+Meanwhile, Zayne is troubled by Carter's messages, and he's reviewing [[MC]]'s medical records from [[Dr. Noah]], the "name he knows all too well".
 He knows Carter is right--he'd do anything to save her.
+* ((Based on the proximity to Zayne founding the Cardiac Evol lab and the phrasing here, it seems most likely that this corresponds with [[Dr. Noah]] retiring and transferring his patients to Dr. Zayne.

 > He would do everything he could to prevent her death and save her.
-But th enight is long.
+But the night is long.
 The fog is dense...
 If the end of the road is truly what's left...
 Zayne closes his eyes.
 > At least, he still has another option.
 His last one.
 > And before the storm arrives, he only hopes he can walk a little further on this rugged path.
 > He could also hold her hand and resist the avalanche-like onslaught of selfish wishes together.